Waldorf education: India

-The movement’s growth led to the formation of organisations and forums that represent and coordinate Waldorf activity in the country.
+The movement's growth led to the formation of organisations and forums that represent and coordinate Waldorf activity in the country.
 The Anthroposophical Society in India was founded on 21 October 2011 by representatives of Waldorf education, biodynamic farming, curative education, anthroposophical medicine and eurythmy.
 Sadhana, the Indian Waldorf kindergarten association, was created in 2014 as the national representative of the International Association for Steiner/Waldorf Early Childhood Education (IASWECE).

 The Indian Waldorf Education Forum (IWEF) was established in 2017 to connect Indian schools with international bodies such as Friends of Waldorf Education and the Hague Circle, which publish the worldwide lists of Waldorf schools.
-Since 2005 the Asian Waldorf Teachers’ Conference has been held every two years; the 2011 conference in Hyderabad marked a milestone for Indian participation in the regional network.
+Since 2005 the Asian Waldorf Teachers' Conference has been held every two years; the 2011 conference in Hyderabad marked a milestone for Indian participation in the regional network.

 Today Waldorf and Waldorf-inspired initiatives exist in many Indian states.
-In Delhi–NCR there are Banyan Earth School and Aarambh Waldorf School; in Gujarat, Shining Spiral Kindergarten; in Bengaluru, Kingdom of Childhood, InBloom, Prakriti, Chiguru, Bangalore Steiner School and Tulasi Kindergarten; in Mumbai, Kalpavruksha and Bodhi Vidyalaya; in Nagpur, Nagpur Waldorf-Inspired School; in Pune, Swadhaa learning centre; in Tamil Nadu, The Vels Academy, Pearls Kindergarten, Vedavyas, Indra Dhanu, Lokhaa, Agastya Academy and OHAA School; in Andhra Pradesh, Swechha Waldorf-Inspired School; and in Telangana, Thraya Waldorf-Inspired School.
+In Delhi–NCR there are Banyan Earth School and Aarambh Waldorf School; in Gujarat, Shining Spiral Kindergarten; in Bengaluru, Kingdom of Childhood, InBloom, Prakriti, Chiguru, Bangalore Steiner School and Tulasi Kindergarten; (Note: Waldorf initiatives) in Mumbai, Kalpavruksha and Bodhi Vidyalaya; in Nagpur, Nagpur Waldorf-Inspired School; in Pune, Swadhaa learning centre; in Tamil Nadu, The Vels Academy, Pearls Kindergarten, Vedavyas, Indra Dhanu, Lokhaa, Agastya Academy and OHAA School; in Andhra Pradesh, Swechha Waldorf-Inspired School; and in Telangana, Thraya Waldorf-Inspired School.
 Together these institutions reflect the continuing expansion of Waldorf education in India and its adaptation to diverse cultural settings.